PostHog/posthog.com/contents/handbook/company/new-to-github.md

 showTitle: true
 ---

 <blockquote><p>If you’re new to GitHub, it can be a little confusing.
 (Heck, I’ve been using GitHub for years and it’s <em>still</em> confusing.)
-It doesn’t have the best search and notifications can get out of hand — and in general, it can be really intimidating to join a company that uses a tool you’ve never used before as its primary means of communication.</p><p>I wrote this guide to help explain how we work, and how to stay on top of the volume of information that flows through our team on GitHub.</p><p>Have questions?
-Feel free to create an issue on GitHub - I explain how to do this later in the article!</p><p><em>- <a href="/handbook/company/team#cory-watilo-lead-designer">Cory Watilo</a>, Lead Designer</em></p></blockquote>
+It doesn’t have the best search and notifications can get out of hand — and in general, it can be really intimidating to join a company that uses a tool you’ve never used before as its primary means of communication.</p><p>I wrote this guide to help explain how we work, and how to stay on top of the volume of information that flows through our team's organization on GitHub.</p><p><em>- <a href="/handbook/company/team#cory-watilo-lead-designer">Cory Watilo</a>, Lead Designer</em></p><p>P.S.
+Have questions?
+Feel free to file an issue on GitHub - I explain how to do this <a href="/handbook/company/new-to-github#filing-an-issue">later in the article</a>!</p></blockquote>

 ## Key concepts